 You can also get both remote and integral glass door freezers, with remotes being more suited to large outlets.

 Commonly found in specialist freezer shops or for the display of pre-packaged ice cream glass sliding lid chest freezers are perfect for storing and displaying large amounts of frozen food.
+Unlike the standard Chest freezers these units provide functionality and style.

 You get two different styles – smaller sliding lid freezer and jumbo island freezers – with the latter measuring up to 2.5 metres long they are perfect for larger stores.